-- Neutrals (30%) are consumers who have some go-to retailers for particular purchases but also have times and types of purchases where they prefer to shop around.
+- Neutrals (28%) are consumers who have some go-to retailers for particular purchases but also have times and types of purchases where they prefer to shop around.

-- Roamers (35%) are consumers who always shop around before making purchases.
+- Roamers (36%) are consumers who always shop around before making purchases.

 You may notice that the findings of our study contradict conventional wisdom, which says “consumer loyalty is dead and everyone shops around all the time.”
 In fact, one-third of consumers still remain loyal to their favorite retailers.

 Surprise!
-Households without children are more loyal.
+Households with children are more loyal.

 An individual consumer’s loyalty does, however, change and evolve over the course of their lifetime.
 These changes are influenced at least in part by the circumstances and characteristics of particular ages and life stages, such as embarking on further schooling or a career after high school graduation, settling into retirement — or having children at home.